Vermont

 • Option to Indicate that you do not have the Requested ID

-Military and overseas voters can request an absentee ballot through the My Voter Page or by telephone, fax, email, or mail to your town clerk using the Vermont Absentee Ballot Request Form.
-If you requested through telephone, fax, email, or mail you must provide your email address or fax number.
-Military and overseas voters must provide either a Vermont-issued ID number or the last 4 digits of your Social Security number.
+Military and overseas voters can request an absentee ballot through the Vermont Voter Portal or by telephone, fax, email, or mail to their town clerk using the Vermont Absentee Ballot Request Form.
+If you requested through telephone, fax, email, or mail, you must provide your email address or fax number.
+Military and overseas voters must provide either a Vermont-issued ID number or the last 4 digits of their Social Security Number.
+Military and overseas voters are strongly recommended to request an early or absentee ballot at least 45 days prior to an election.

 Ballots must be returned to the town clerk inside the absentee envelope (sent with the ballot) and not by fax or email.
+They must be received by the close of polls on Election Day.
 For more information regarding voting by absentee ballot, please visit: https://www.fvap.gov/vermont

 Federal law states that the Federal Write-in Absentee Ballot (FWAB) can be used only if the voter has applied for an absentee ballot 30 days before the general election and has not received the absentee ballot.
 In addition, members of the military must be absent from their voting residence.